JohnDeved/awesome-typescript-compilers/README.md

-# awesome-typescript-compilers
+# Awesome Typescript Compilers and Transpilers
-A curated list of awesome TypeScript compilers and transpilers.
+A curated list of awesome alternative TypeScript compilers to `tsc` that might target other languages and platforms.